dyne/dnscrypt-proxy/README-WINDOWS.markdown

 the Windows builds of the proxy add the following switches:

 - `--install`: install the proxy as a service.
+- `--install-with-config-file=<config file>`: install the proxy as a service, using the provided configuration file (`dnscrypt-proxy.conf`).
+Double check that the configuration file is valid prior to installing the service.
 - `--uninstall`: uninstall the service (but not the software - the service can be restarted later)
 - `--service-name=<name>`: set the service name (by default: